cheblin/PrimitiveCollections/README.md

 I have not to tried to achieve any compatibility with the existing Java collections API.
 In the primitive's realm, it is impossible.
 I use a new iterator's protocol that does not generate any garbage in the heap.
-To hold its state and for communication, the tag is used, tag - primitive value int or long.
+To hold its state and for communication, the tag is used? tag ia the primitive value int or long.